Policies and registers

 Housing Australia is committed to protecting the personal information it holds.
 Housing Australia is an ‘agency’ as defined under the Privacy Act 1988 (the Privacy Act).
 This means we are subject to the Australian Privacy Principles (APPs) in the Privacy Act, which set out standards, rights and obligations for agencies in relation to handling, holding, accessing and correcting personal information.

-Privacy Impact Assessment register
+Privacy Impact Assessment

 Gifts and benefits register

-1 January 2024 to 31 March 2024
+1 January 2025 - 31 March 2025

 Housing Australia publicly discloses all gifts or benefits accepted by staff members (including our CEO) valued at over A$100.00 (excl.
 GST).
 We report this information on a quarterly basis.

-Freedom of Information Policy
+Freedom of Information

 The broad objective of the Freedom of Information Act 1982 (FOI Act) is to give the public the right to access documents held by the Australian Government.
 As a prescribed authority under the FOI Act, Housing Australia is required to comply with this Act.
+More information is available is available on our dedicated FOI information page.

 Information Publication Scheme